ssfsx17/ffpnp/Trappings/Items.md

 | Spoon (BDL) | Ninja Throw item that attacks for Agility * 160 damage
 | Fork (BDL) | Ninja Throw item that attacks for Agility * 180 damage
 | Frying Pan (BDL+) | Ninja Throw item that attacks for Agility * 200 damage
+| Silver Apple | Permanently increases maximum HP by 50
+| Golden Apple | Permanently increases maximum HP by 100
+| Soma Drop | Permanently increases maximum MP by 10
+| Discovery Book | Permanently increases maximum MP by 50
+| Strength Mote | Permanently increases Strength by 1
+| Agility Mote | Permanently increases Agility by 1
+| Vitality Mote | Permanently increases Vitality by 1
+| Intellect Mote | Permanently increases Intellect by 1
+| Spirit Mote | Permanently increases Spirit by 1
+| Speed Mote | Permanently increases Speed by 1
+| Adamantite | Can be used by a crafter to reinforce gear, increasing its item level by 5.
+An item cannot have more than one Adamantite reinforcement.
+| Scarletite | Can be used by a crafter to reinforce gear, increasing its item level by 5.
+An item cannot have more than one Scarletite reinforcement.